manuGil/GEDSys-formalizer/README.md

 # Event Formalizer

+Implementation of the Formalizer component for the Geographic Event Detection System.

 ## Event Definition
 Users define events by providing a name, a update frequency (in milliseconds), and a set of properties.
 Event definitions are formatted as JSON objects, with the following pattern: